feat7/event-manager-desktop-app/README.md

 Login to phpmyadmin with following details.
 `const DB_NAME = 'sql12244965'; const DB_USER = 'sql12244965'; const DB_PASS = 'P2DgnuI8Kd'; const DB_HOST = 'sql12.freemysqlhosting.net';`
 can be edited in `env.config.php` to use locally.

+# Screenshots

+See `screenshots` folder for screenshots

+# License

+The MIT License